White Bread

 What You’ll Need for Ingredients

-Vegetable oil: Oils (and fats in general) interfere with gluten formation, so when you add it to a bread dough recipe, you end up with a more tender, softer crumb!
+Vegetable Oil: Oils (and fats in general) interfere with gluten formation, so when you add it to a bread dough recipe, you end up with a more tender, softer crumb.
 It also helps your bread stay soft longer once it’s baked.
+Alternatively, you could use melted butter.

 Various bread-making ingredients arranged on a white surface, including flour, sugar, yeast, salt, oil, water, and measuring cups, viewed from above.